 Any person requiring further information in respect of this advice should contact Ken Billing, The Property Group Limited, Level 8, TSB Bank Tower, 7–21 Fitzherbert Avenue, Palmerston North 4410.
 Postal Address: PO Box 12066, Inner City, Palmerston North 4444.
 Telephone: (06) 356 1697.

 The lease is required to allow the Crown to occupy the lease land during the construction of the project.
-The lease land will be used for access to construction sites, site compound and laydown areas construction of batter slopes, a spoil site, relocation of services and for such other purpose or purposes reasonably required for construction of the project.
+The lease land will be used for access to construction sites, site compound and laydown areas, construction of batter slopes, spoil sites and for such other purpose or purposes reasonably required for construction of the project.

 Terms of the Lease: